Julius Hare (theologian): Career

 Turning from law to divinity, Hare took holy orders in 1826; and, on the death of his uncle in 1832, he succeeded to the rich family living of Herstmonceux in Sussex, where he accumulated a library of some 12,000 volumes, especially rich in German literature.
-Before taking up residence in his parish at Buckwell Place, he went abroad again, and in Rome he met Chevalier Bunsen, who afterwards dedicated to him part of his work, Hippolytus and his Age.
+Before taking up residence in his parish at Herstmonceux rectory, he went abroad again, and in Rome he met Chevalier Bunsen, who afterwards dedicated to him part of his work, Hippolytus and his Age.
 In 1840 Hare was appointed archdeacon of Lewes, and in the same year preached a series of sermons at Cambridge (The Victory of Faith), followed in 1846 by a second, The Mission of the Comforter.
 The published versions did not achieve much popularity.
 In 1844, Hare married Esther, a sister of his friend Frederick Maurice.

 Hare was a member of the Canterbury Association from March 1848.
 In 1851 he was collated to a prebend in Chichester; and in 1853 he became one of Queen Victoria's chaplains.